 Eligibility Criteria:

-- Be a Graduating High School Senior who is admitted (or will soon be admitted) to schools of higher education, trade program or other training/education of continuing education.
+- Be admitted or soon to be admitted to schools of higher education, trade program, or other training/education of continuing education.

 Application Process: